robertfeliciano/random-codes/Lampsort - a non-recursive quicksort/README.md

 To read about Lampsort's implementation and how it works, please go to [Bertrand Meyer's blog](https://bertrandmeyer.com/2014/12/07/lampsort/) as he wrote a wonderful explanation for this algorithm.

 You can run Lampsort.java in any IDE of your choice and an example of the algorithm being used will be printed to the console.
 SortTest.java is the JUnit Test File I made for Lampsort which tests numerous edge-cases and otherwise tricky lists of numbers I wanted to ensure my program would correctly sort.

+All files were contributed to by myself only.